wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 ## Making steps classes autoloadable

-When creating custom steps or even extending steps via scripts it is necessary that step classes and scripts callbacks are autoloadable, or it is not possible to WP Starter to run them.
+When creating custom steps or even extending steps via scripts it is necessary that step classes and scripts callbacks are autoloadable, or it is not possible for WP Starter to run them.

-The obvious way to do that it is to use entries in the via the [`autoload`](https://getcomposer.org/doc/01-basic-usage.md#autoloading) setting in `composer.json`.
+The obvious way to do that it is to use entries via the [`autoload`](https://getcomposer.org/doc/01-basic-usage.md#autoloading) setting in `composer.json`.
 That obviously works, but considering that Composer is used to require WordPress, and that Composer autoload  is loaded at every WordPress request, "polluting" Composer autoload with things that are not meant to be run in production is probably not a good idea considering that the autoloader can have quite a substantial impact on web request time.

-WP Starter itself registers a custom autoloader just in time before running its steps, and only register in `composer.json` autoload the minimum required, that is its plugin class and little more.
+WP Starter itself registers a custom autoloader just in time before running its steps, and only registers  in `composer.json` autoload the minimum required, that is its plugin class and little more.

-WP Starter also offers to users the possibility to require a PHP file before starting running steps.
+WP Starter also offers to users the possibility to require a PHP file before running WP Starter steps.
 This file can then be used to manually require files, declare functions, or register autoloaders.

 WP Starter will also look for a file named, by default, `"wpstarter-autoload.php"` in project root, but the path can be configured using the **`autoload`** setting.